Directional Detectability of Dark Matter With Single Phonon Excitations: Target Comparison: Target Comparison

 In the lower panels of Figs.~\ref{fig:dark-photon}, \ref{fig:massless-hadrophilic} and \ref{fig:massive-hadrophilic}, we quantify the amount of daily modulation for several representative DM masses by

-where $R_{\text{max}(\text{min})}$ is the maximum (minimum) direct detection rate throughout the day, and $\langle R \rangle$ is the daily average.
+which characterizes the maximum deviation of detection rate throughout the day from the daily average $\langle R \rangle$.
 We shall refer to $f_\text{mod}$ as the daily modulation amplitude.
 The $f_\text{mod}$ plots give us an overview of the amount of daily modulation to expect.
 More detailed information on the daily modulation signal can be gained by plotting $R(t)/\langle R \rangle$, as in Figs.~\ref{fig:SiO2-analysis-plot}, \ref{fig:hBN-combined-plot} and \ref{fig:GaAs-orientation}, for each DM mass and energy threshold; we provide these plots on the interactive webpage~\cite{demo}.

 We have considered detector energy thresholds $\omega_\text{min}=1$\,meV and 20\,meV.
 For the dark photon mediator model (Fig.~\ref{fig:dark-photon}), the energy threshold does not have a significant impact on either the reach or the daily modulation amplitude, except at the lowest $m_\chi$ values.
 This is because gapped optical phonons dominate the rate as long as they are above $\omega_\text{min}$ and the DM is heavy enough to excite them.
 For the hadrophilic scalar mediator models (Figs.~\ref{fig:massless-hadrophilic} and \ref{fig:massive-hadrophilic}), on the other hand, gapless acoustic phonons dominate and, as a result, both the reach and the daily modulation amplitude are sensitive to $\omega_\text{min}$.
 Generally, a higher energy threshold tends to amplify the daily modulation since the kinematically accessible phase space becomes limited, as discussed in detail in Sec.~\ref{subsubsec:kinematics}.
 Similarly, the daily modulation amplitude tends to increase at the lowest $m_\chi$ considered because of phase space restrictions.
 The enhanced daily modulation in these cases comes at the price of a lower total rate, so there is a trade-off between better overall sensitivity and a higher daily modulation signal.
 This is reflected by the dashed modulation reach curves in the top panels of each figure, which ascend at lower masses since the rate also vanishes.